When A Parent or Loved One Resists or Refuses Care

 Let Your Loved One Steer the Ship

 Aging individuals who are confronted with needing assistance with tasks for daily living can experience a whole host of emotions and fears.
 If there is one single concern that consistently arises people in this situation, it is the fear of losing their independence.
-While they anticipate and expect assistance when they are in a hospital or transitional care facility, they simply imagine or forget that the same level of care is needed at home.
-Age, memory and physical condition all play into this, as well as other fears and wishes.
+While they anticipate and expect assistance when they are in a hospital or transitional care facility, they forget that the same level of care is needed at home.

 While it will be important for family members to provide guidance, decision-making control should stay in the hands of your parent or loved one.
 When there are signs of dementia or diminished mental health, this will be more difficult, but it should still be done.
 Not allowing a parent or loved one to make decisions will only lead to increased resistance and resentment and may damage family relationships.
 Avoid the temptation to simply take control of the situation.